zwpku/molann/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to molann's documentation
+Welcome to MolANN's documentation
 ==================================

+This package implements PyTorch artificial neural network classes that allow to define neural network functions that take into account alignment, or functions that depend on molecular features (bonds, angles, etc.).

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: Contents

    installation
    quickstart